adrlsx/Travelling-Salesman-Problem/README.md

 ./Travelling_Salesman_Problem -a grasp -f "/home/user/test.in" -r 10 -m 50
 ```
 Those two options are only available with GRASP.
 If they are run with other algorithms they will be discarded and there value will not be taken into account.

+### Instance generator
+An option is available to generate a random instance in `*.in` for testing purpose.
+This instance will have the size given in argument and will follow the [Instructions](Instructions.pdf) specifications.
+Furthermore, each distance in the graph will randomly be between 1 and 10 times the number of vertices.
+* To specify the size of the instance enter the option `--generator` or `-g` followed by an integer greater than or equal to 1.
+This option is not mandatory, and its default value is `15`.

 ## Built With
 * [The Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_72_0/libs/graph/doc/index.html) - A standardized generic interface for traversing graphs.